top of page

 11

-Don't the organisations who care for disabled people look after the interests of the people they car for?
+Don't the organisations who care for disabled people look after the interests of the people they care for?

 Most service providers and other disability organisations do a great work in caring for the physical and emotional needs of their people they support.
 These services often have very thinly stretched resources.
 In many instances our members are not wholly satisfied with their residential services, and draw on the support of their Advocate to improve and change their situation.